Kuzbass Autonomous Industrial Colony: Creation of the Autonomous Industrial Colony

 Almost from the very beginning of its existence, the Soviet government considered it necessary to use foreign capital, knowledge and experience through the conclusion of concession agreements, which was reflected in the corresponding decision of the First All-Russian Congress of Soviets held in December 1917.

 In 1921, the country began the "restoration of the national economy" with the New Economic Policy.
 The restoration of the heavy industry of Kuzbass was proclaimed one of the paramount tasks.
 At the Tenth Party Congress, Vladimir Lenin said that the fuel crisis had led to the need to spend gold on the purchase of coal from abroad.

 Lenin, realizing that the economic crisis in Russia was too deep and that industry in the young Soviet Republic could not be restored on its own, wrote the "Letter to American Workers".
 In this letter, he called on workers of the Communist Parties of developed countries to help organize a new industrial base for the new workers' state.
-Foreign workers, mostly Americans, led by Sebald Rutgers and Bill Haywood, responded to the Soviet government.
+Foreign workers, mostly Americans, led by Sebald Rutgers, Bill Haywood, and Herbert Stanley Calvert, responded to the Soviet government.
 The response contained a proposal to establish a colony of foreign workers and specialists in Kuzbass.
 They met with Lenin in Moscow in September 1921.
 On behalf of the Industrial Workers of the World, this group expressed its desire to commission the Nadezhda Metallurgical Plant and part of the Kuznetsk Basin in Siberia and the Urals, in order to organize an industrial colony of American workers there.

 The Kuzbass Society was created, in the United States, and it began recruiting volunteers to work in the colony.
 In March 1922, an announcement was published in a number of US communist publications: “Pioneers are needed for Siberia! ..
 For industrial construction ... to support the Russian Revolution and to show the world what free workers can do when their talent is not hindered by the profit system and when they themselves are the sole owners of the products of their labor.”
 The negotiation process between representatives of the Soviet authorities and the American initiative group continued until the end of 1921 ..